aishwarya8615/dataviz-project-template-proposal/README.md

     - The positive/negative relationship of Alcohol consumption to life expectancy is determined.
 * Bivariate Choropleth map with interactive filtering  - Due Date: 10/23/2019
     - This interactive map helps in analyzing whether the densely populated countries have lower life expectancy or not.
-    - Color coding denotes the different populated areas(dense has darker shades than less dense).Would want to be able to select the         country on mouse click.
+    - Color coding denotes the different populated areas(densely populated areas have darker shades than less densely populated ones).Should be able to select the country on mouse click.
     - Mouse hover displays country name, population and life expectancy.
  * Interactive Area/Line Chart of Infant and Adult mortality Vs Life Expectancy over 15 years. -  Due Date: 10/30/2019
      - Interactive chart, highlighting the input category on mouse hover.